 No camera is perfect.
-If we push it to the limits of iso and low-light scenes, we are going to experience the number one weakness of a digital camera – NOISE.
+If we push it to the limits of high iso and intense processing, we are going to experience the number one weakness of a digital camera – NOISE.

 In camera noise control